Buying a house soon? You may want to read up on these feng shui tips before putting down the downpayment.

 Read more: Feng Shui tips for a strong front door

 As petrol stations belong to the Fire element, an assessment is crucial to determine if this energy benefits the property.
-Houses that are exposed to the Fire element could cause prolonged stagnation and feelings of emptiness to its occupants.
+In feng shui, houses that are exposed to the Fire element could cause prolonged stagnation and feelings of emptiness to its occupants.
 Water can be used to remedy the situation.
 However, the size and positioning of the water application need to be evaluated as this would depend if the Fire element is complementary to the home’s occupants.

 In classic Feng Shui, T-junctions are referred to as “ Tiger Eyes” as oncoming cars with headlights shining into the house.
 It is also called the “Poison Arrow” as cars are approaching with relatively high speed.
 This creates Sha Qi towards the house, resulting in negative energy.
 The prolonged effect of Sha Qi could affect your mental health and create discord within the family as well as the people around you.